 Our drinking water comes from two wells.
 The North Well is 322 feet deep and the South Well is 328 feet deep.
-We have 43 service connections and added five new service connections last year.
-In 2011 we installed a full time chlorine injection system to ensure the purity of our water.
+We have 54 service connections and added four new service connections last year.
+In order to maintain its purity, we treat our water with a small amount of chlorine.

 We are pleased to report that our drinking water is safe and meets all federal and state requirements.
 If you have any questions about this report or concerning your water utility, please contact Joe Schrader at (406) 212-9266.
-Joe is our certified operator with 12 years of experience.
+Joe is our certified operator with 15 years of experience.
 He attends periodic training sessions to meet continuing education requirements.
-The most recent training he attended was in January of 2015.